seastan/lotr-lcg-set-generator/README.md

 - Add that new set to `configuration.yaml` and comment out any other sets.
 - In the spreadsheet, set `Selected` column to the ID of that new set for all the needed cards.
-- In the artwork folder, temporarily create a new folder named the new set ID and copy all images and subfolders from the folders with the set IDs that you refer to in your selected cards (there should be no naming conflicts between files from the different folders).
+- In the artwork folder, temporarily create a new folder named the new set ID and copy all images and subfolders from the folders with the set IDs that you refer to in your selected cards (usually, there should be no naming conflicts between files from the different folders).
 After you finish generating the cards, you can safely delete this folder.
   Also, when running the scripts you can ignore any `Unused image detected` errors.

 **Automatic Pipeline**